francois-berder/fat16/README.md

 ## Features

 The driver can:
-   - create/delete file located in the root directory
    - list files in the root directory
-   - read to a file (file can be opened several times in reading mode)
+   - read to a file (a file can be opened several times in reading mode)
-   - write to a file, its previous contents are erased.
+   - write to a file: any previous contents are erased.
 A file cannot be read while it is opened in write mode.

-This driver cannot:
+   - append to a file: similar to write mode but any previous content is preserved and writing happen at the end.
    - create/delete directories

-   - read/write/create/delete a file which is not in the root directory
-   - handle long names
+This driver cannot handle long names.

-Hence, a maximum of 512 files can be handled by this driver on a FAT16 partition.
-Concerning names, they must respect the format described here: https://en.wikipedia.org/wiki/8.3_filename.
-Hence, all valid filenames can be stored as an array of char of length  13 characters (12 bytes for the filename and one byte for the null character).
+Names of files and directories must respect the format described here: https://en.wikipedia.org/wiki/8.3_filename.
+Hence, all valid names can be stored as an array of char of length 13 characters (12 bytes for the filename and one byte for the null character).

 ## Build instructions